-Chancellor Brady Deaton has served as chief executive officer of the University of Missouri since 2004, having previously served as provost, deputy chancellor, and chief of staff.
-He and his wife, Dr. Anne Deaton, are parents of four children (three of whom are Tigers) and grandparents of seven grandchildren.
+Chancellor Emeritus Brady Deaton served as Chief Executive Officer of the University of Missouri from 2004 to 2013 and previously served as provost, deputy chancellor, and chief of staff.
+He and his wife, Dr. Anne Deaton, are the parents of four children (three of whom are Tigers) and grandparents of seven grandchildren.

 Since 2004 Mizzou has reduced its carbon footprint, opened 21 new buildings and transitioned to the Southeastern Conference.
-Deaton has announced that he will retire from his position as chancellor Nov.
-15, 2013, and lead the new Brady and Anne Deaton Institute for University Leadership in International Development.
+Deaton retired from his position as chancellor on November 15, 2013 and will now lead the new Brady and Anne Deaton Institute for University Leadership in International Development.

 2012: Senator David Pearce and Steven Dickherber, Ben Levin and Zach Toombs